figitaki/reason-ethereum/readme.md

 Installation
 --

-First, to obtain the binaries, we use npm so you need Node to be installed.
+First, to obtain the binaries, you can use npm.
+So you'll need to make sure you have Node installed on your system.

 ```bash
 $ npm i -g rethereum